rickmcgeer/omni-engineer-ucb/README.md

-# LBL Fork
+# UCB Fork

-The LBL fork is preconfigured to work with [CBORG](https://cborg.lbl.gov/).
+The UCB  fork  is a derivative of the LBL fork, and is preconfigured to work with [BearBorg](https://bearborgberkeley.edu/).
+It is designed to be used in a Berkeley-deployed Jupyter server, where authentication information is provided to the server on spawn.
-To get started you must:
+To get started you must get an account on a UCB-hosted JupyterHub that supports Omni Engineer UCB (also known as OmniBear)

-1. Get an API key to use the CBORG service, available [here](https://cborg.lbl.gov/api_request/).
-2. Set an environment variable on your machine for `CBORG_API_KEY`.
-Please use the best practices for API key management described [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
-3. The code defaults to the `lbl/cborg-coder:latest` model.
-If you want to choose another model (for example, Anthropic's Claude 3.5), you must edit the code in `main.py`by uncommenting the relevant models and commenting the existing ones.

 This fork also includes a tool `format_omni_markdown.py` to format saved Markdown chat logs from Omni Engineer for easy reading.